pkdev95/Modulo-4-Projeto-DashBoard/README.md

     FROM got_episodes_V4
     WHERE votes > 37000;

-🔹 Quais os episódios tiveram a maior duração?
+🔹 Quais os episódios tiveram as maiores durações?
     SELECT Episode, Duration
     FROM got_episodes_V4
     WHERE Duration > 60;